kermitt2/grobid-ner/grobid-ner/doc/annotation-guidelines.md

 Entities with more than one token can embed sub-entities.
 The approach currently followed by grobid-ner is to annotated only the largest entity mention and not the sub-entities.
 For example:

-  1. the token _British_:
+  1. Let's consider the token _British_.
 Depending on the context, _British_ in isolation can labelled with the classes NATIONAL (when introducing a relation to Great Britain), PERSON_TYPE (for the British people) or CONCEPT (when refering to the British English language)

-    In contrast,

-    _British referendum_ is entirely labeled with the class EVENT, because British is part of a larger entity mention.
-The fact that British here also refers to the country (so class NATIONAL) must not be annotated.

-    _British government_ is similarly entirely labeled with class INSTITUTION.
+    In contrast, _British referendum_ is entirely labeled with the class EVENT, because British is part of a larger entity mention.
+The fact that British here also refers to the country (so class NATIONAL) must not be annotated. _British government_ is similarly entirely labeled with class INSTITUTION.

-  2. Similarly, in order to be consistent, for phrases like ```President of the United State``` and ```United State President```, the class labeling will be identical, entirely as PERSON.
+  2. Similarly, in order to be consistent, for phrases like __President of the United State__ and __United State President__, the class labeling will be identical, entirely as PERSON.
 The manual annotator must be careful not to annotated two NE following (in particular for the first case, with __United State__ as LOCATION), and in general to annotate only the largest entity.